Constructing accurate, semantically meaningful user journeys in the physical world, with a pipeline designed to include privacy controls end-to-end.

 From the sequences of moving and stop segments, a complete user timeline is created throughout the day, for data from a particular source provider.

 The final stage of harmonization involves the reconciliation of multiple timelines, created from each third party source.

 These multiple timelines undergo a proprietary data fusion process to become a single amalgamated timeline for that user or device.
 In the visual above, there are two providers.

 However, there might be ten or more source timelines to fuse for each device.

 One may think of these timelines like DNA sequences.
 Although we have only discussed two segment types of moving or stops, the next level of complexity means breaking stationary segments into home visits and OOH.
 For movement, it can be segmented further into pedestrian and vehicular movement, therefore there are at least four components to these temporal DNA sequences.

-The goal of making the fused offspring timelines semantically meaningful means answering questions like; where is the owner’s home?
-Did they start and end their day at home?
-However, there are challenges with home designation, as up to 25% of the population doesn’t work 9 to 5 hours.
-It is not always as simple as asking where the device spends its time overnight.
-Specific instances may occur, such as whether to consider overnight stays a home visit.
+The goal of making the fused offspring timelines semantically meaningful means answering questions like; where is the user’s work?
+However, there are challenges with work designation, as up to 25% of the population doesn’t work 9 to 5 hours.
+It is not always as simple as asking where the device spends its time during the weekdays.

 There are plenty of challenges as we build these models for movement.
 As the leading location technology platform, Foursquare has a process in place and is actively engaged to continuously develop new and better approaches to deliver quality data using a sophisticated movement engine and pipeline.